azimdaiana/cs105-final-project/README.md

 problem presented by the guard.
 A correct answer lets the player continue along the path.
 However, if the answer is incorrect, they are sent to the dungeon, ending the game.

-To run the game: $ python3 UI.py
+To run the game: run the UI.py file
 -> dependencies: blessed, pillow (ASCII art)